 Getting a new business off the ground is often a challenge; thankfully, there are opportunities for new business owners to receive government or even private-sector financing through Canada.ca’s Financing your new business Opens a new website in a new window tool, which is a part of the government’s Canada Business Network Opens a new website in a new window initiative.

 The tool provides an extensive list of financing opportunities and to links to regional and industry-based associations that can help new business owners hit the ground running.

 Growing your family means adding to your list of financial responsibilities.
 To help with this, the federal government currently offers the Canada Child Benefit Opens a new website in a new window, which was introduced in 2016.
 According to the government’s website, the goal of the benefit is “to strengthen the middle class and help those working to join it.”
 In short, the Canada Child Benefit is a tax-free payment, provided on a monthly basis, that helps Canadian families with the cost of raising children under 18.

 If you’re new to parenthood, the Canada Child Benefit page provides a variety of tools to help you understand the program, including videos and a calculator designed to help you estimate how much your family will receive.

 Financial Consumer Agency of Canada

 That makes the FCAC page on Canada.ca an excellent resource for learning about new rules and regulations designed to help protect Canadian consumers.
-It’s also an excellent resource for articles highlighting financial threats to Canadians, such as this report Opens in a new website about managing debt as interest rates rise.
+It’s also an excellent resource for articles highlighting financial threats to Canadians, such as this report Opens a new website in a new window about managing debt as interest rates rise.
 The FCAC also offers financial literacy programs and a financial literacy database that can be used to help teach young people about the value of saving their money and creating a realistic and comprehensive budget.